skizap/The-Inspector/docs/kiro-knowledge-asset.md

 **Bad**: "Integrate with the OSV API"
 **Good**: "Read the OSV API documentation at `#url:https://osv.dev/docs/` and create a client that follows their recommended batching strategy (max 1000 packages per request)"

+### Leverage localStorage for User Preferences
+**Bad**: "Store the user's selected model somewhere" **Good**: "Implement model selection persistence using localStorage with key `inspector-selected-model`.
+Use React's useState with lazy initialization to read from localStorage on mount, and useEffect to sync changes back to localStorage.
+Follow the pattern in `#codebase` for consistent localStorage usage."

 ## 8. Project-Specific Guidance for "The Inspector"

 ### Recommended Steering Files